 Originating from Red River Delta in northern Vietnam during the 11th century, this uniquely Vietnamese art form uses a shallow pool of water as a stage to tell a story.
 Shows are performed entirely in Vietnamese, though the story is easily understood by an international audience thanks to skills of the puppet masters and their gestures.
 Accompanied by a traditional orchestra, singers tell an ancient Vietnamese tale that mixes daily life, national history and folklore as the lacquered wood puppets glide, float, fly and swim across the stage.

-Set inside an exquisite colonial villa, this museum is home to art from the 7th to 17th centuries along with rotating exhibits of contemporory art by local and international artists.
-The second floor features a permanent collection of sketches, paintings and statues, many of which focus on the resistance to colonial rule.
+Set inside an exquisite yellow-and-white colonial villa with airy corridors and verandahs, this museum is home to some beautiful local art dating back to the 4th century alongside rotating exhibits of contemporary art by local and international artists.
+Historical pieces include elegant Funan-era sculptures of Vishnu, Buddha and other revered figures carved in both wood and stone, and Cham art dating from the 7th to the 14th centuries.
+The second floor of the museum features a permanent collection of sketches, paintings and statues, many of which focus on the resistance to colonial rule.
 The third floor exhibits older works from Vietnam's history.

 The War Remnants Museum is a sometimes confronting and disturbing experience housing harrowing displays from what the Vietnamese call “the American War.”
 It may not be cheerful viewing but it is one of the most popular museums in Vietnam, attracting approximately half a million visitors every year.